HiSPARC/firmware/doc/messages.rst

 event-message-data is labeled on second basis by the GPS time stamp.
 To get the event time in nanosecond accuracy, the following has to be done.
 Take for example an event measured in time Sn (second n).
 The event-data contains a CTD value.
-This is the counter value of the system 200MHz counter latched at the incomming event.
-The CTD value represents the number of 5ns steps from a PPS (Pulse Per Second) signal till the incomming event.
+This is the counter value of the system 200 MHz counter latched at the incomming event.
+The CTD value represents the number of 5 ns steps from a PPS (Pulse Per Second) signal till the incomming event.
 A PPS signal comes every second from the GPS reciever.
 First the ratio between CTD and CTP has to be calculated.
-CTP is the end value of the 200MHz counter at the moment of a PPS signal.
+CTP is the end value of the 200 MHz counter at the moment of a PPS signal.
 The CTP value belonging to the CTD value of Sn comes in the second-message-data of Sn+1.
 This ratio has to be multiplied with a "real" second expressed in nanoseconds.
 The time between two PPS signals should be